hz2657/employee-attrition-analysis/README.md

 For the dataset, logistic regression works best among models without clustering.
 It has the highest accuracy and AUC.
 However, we need to consider that the data is imbalanced, it is likely that there are no enough positive samples and models fail to learn from the training set.

-The factors that decrease the likelihood of employees’ attrition are
+Factors that decrease the likelihood of employees’ attrition are

 •	Environment Satisfaction